Björn Sieber

 Björn Sieber (5 March 1989 – 26 October 2012) was an Austrian alpine skier.
 Sieber won two medals at the world junior championships, a silver in giant slalom in 2009, and bronze in super-G in 2008.
 His best World Cup result was seventh at a super-combined event in February 2011 in Bansko, Bulgaria.
-Sieber died in a car crash on October 26, 2012, at the age of 23.
+Sieber died in a car crash on 26 October 2012, at the age of 23.

+Biography

+Sieber competed in his first FIS races in December 2004, his first podium finish followed in a slalom in January 2006, and his first victory came in a giant slalom in March 2009.
+He made his European Cup debut on January 11, 2008, in the Super-G in Hinterstoder, immediately scoring his first points with a 23rd-place finish.
+The following month, he won the bronze medal in the Super-G at the Junior World Championships in Formigal, Spain.